denisdubochevalier/wradio/README.md

 # wradio
-Simple radio player using vlc and wofi
+Simple radio player using vlc and wmenu

 ## installation